In this post I’ll show you how to use the Astra WordPress theme and Gutenberg block editor to build your website using Starter Templates.

 Google Page Speed Insights Test

-What follows is a step-by-step guide for setting up the free Astra theme and importing a starter site.
+Next I’ll have a step-by-step guide for setting up the free Astra theme and importing a starter site using Starter Templates.
+Please note: Starter Templates 2.0 has replaced the Astra Starter Sites plugin.

-For your convenience, this article covers the following topics in case you want to jump to a specific topic of interest.
+For your convenience, please use the following links to jump to a particular topic of interest:

 Page Builders Supported in Astra